whytegod/open-financial-network/docs/rfc/RFC-0007-security-threat-model.md

 - **Governance Accountability**
   Economic parameters are adjustable only through transparent governance processes defined in RFC-0005.

+## Economic Roles

+## Economic Roles

+OFN defines clear economic roles to ensure accountability, sustainability, and separation of responsibilities.

+### Network Participants
+End users and institutions that submit transactions, hold assets, or interact with OFN-based services.
+Participants pay usage-based fees corresponding to network resource consumption.

+### Validators / Operators
+Entities responsible for transaction validation, ordering, and network availability.
+Validators incur operational costs and are compensated through protocol-defined fees rather than speculative rewards.

+### Asset Issuers
+Authorized entities that issue, manage, or redeem assets on OFN.
+Issuers pay issuance and lifecycle fees reflecting compliance, registry, and governance overhead.

+### Governance Actors
+Participants involved in proposing, reviewing, and approving changes to OFN parameters.
+Governance participation is designed to be responsibility-driven rather than financially extractive.

 ## Conclusion

 This RFC establishes a clear, auditable security posture for OFN and provides a foundation for secure implementations across environments.